 1. The Unnatural History of the Sea – Prof. Calum Roberts

-Beautifully written by Professor Calum Roberts of York University this book eloquently examines the errors of our fishing past and hints at a scary future that lies ahead if we don’t change our ways.
+Beautifully written by Professor Calum Roberts of Exeter University, this book eloquently examines the errors of our fishing past and hints at a scary future that lies ahead if we don’t change our ways.
 A truly inspiring read but one that is a little chilling…

 2. Do fish feel pain? – Prof. Victoria Braithwaite